Kevin64/asset-information-and-registration/README.md

 - **Virtualization Technology status** - enforced by default (alerts if the virtualization technology is disabled on UEFI capable systems)
 - **TPM version** - enforced by default (alerts if the trusted platform module is not on the right version for a given hardware model)

-After the scan, AIR checks with the <a href=https://github.com/Kevin64/asset-and-personnel-control-system>APCS</a> server, that supplies a JSON file with the stardard configuration set by the IT administrator in the database, for each hardware model.
+After the scan, AIR checks with the [APCS](https://github.com/Kevin64/asset-and-personnel-control-system) server, that supplies a JSON file with the stardard configuration set by the IT administrator in the database, for each hardware model.
 The program then compares the JSON file to the current scanned data, alerting the agent for any incorrect settings or irregularities with the PC specs.

 ## Screens